haskellfoundation/error-message-index/message-index/messages/S-6602/empty/index.md

        Stack) http://docs.haskellstack.org/en/stable/yaml_configuration/.
 ```

-This can be fixed by specifying a resolver, which is the minimal `stack.yaml` configuration.
+This error in a [project-level `stack.yaml` file](https://docs.haskellstack.org/en/stable/yaml_configuration/#project-specific-configuration) can be fixed by specifying a resolver, which is the minimal `stack.yaml` configuration.